yuelei911/chin-subj/ReadMe.md

 # Profiling the Chinese Participants in Psychological Science: Non-WEIRD but Not Representative
-This project aimed at exploring the representativeness of participants from non-WEIRD region.
-We selected a typical non-WEIRD region, China, as our entry point.
+This project aimed at exploring the representativeness of participants from China.
 We analysed participants data from 1,000 empirical articles published in five mainstream Chinese psychological journals and 27 large-scale international collaborative projects.

-The Stage 1 Registered Report of our project has been accepted in principle by [Peer Community in](https://osf.io/ehw54)
+The Stage 1 Registered Report of our project has been accepted in principle by [Peer Community in Registered Reports](https://osf.io/ehw54)

 ## Authors
 **Lei Yue**, School of Psychology, Nanjing Normal University;